Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/window_system/arranging_frames.rst

 ****************
-Arranging frames
+Arranging Frames
 ****************

 Blender uses a novel screen-splitting approach to arrange window frames.
 The application window is always a rectangle on your desktop.
-Blender divides it up into a number of re-sizable window frames.
+It divides it up into a number of re-sizable window frames.
 A window frame contains the workspace for a particular type of window, like a 3D View window, or an Outliner.
 The idea is that you split up that big application window into any number of smaller